Sage-Bionetworks-Workflows/dnt-dev-infra/README.md

 # Remove the entire 'develop' stacck group
 sceptre delete develop
 ```

-## Environments
-This repository template requires the creation of Github Environments that
-pair with the defined sceptre stack groups: `develop` and `prod`.
-If you are
-not doing development of new Cloudformation templates in this repository, but
-using externally developed ones (such as from aws-infra), you can remove
-the `develop` folder.

 The Github action to deploy AWS stacks relies on setting up the secrets used by
 the workflow in [Github Environments](https://docs.github.com/en/actions/reference/environments).